Weakly turbulent saturation of the nonlinear scalar ergoregion instability

 We quantify the energy transfer time by defining a nonlinear timescale $\tau^{\rm NL}_\ell$ as the coordinate time $t$ between the peak of $-\langle E_\ell\rangle$ and $-\langle E_{\ell+1}\rangle$ in the range separating the first and second instability saturation.
-These timescales are independent of $A_{11}$ and practically insensitive to the ratio $A_{22}/A_{11}$.
-In the top panel\footnote{We restrict $\tau_\ell^{\rm pNL}$ (as defined in the caption of Fig.~\ref{fig:nl_timescales}) to modes with $\ell\leq 5$, since after the second unstable phase (around $t/\tau^{\rm EI}_{m=1}\sim 55$ in Fig.~\ref{fig:mode_saturation}), it is less clear if only immediately neighboring modes are relevant for energy transfer.} of Fig.~\ref{fig:nl_timescales}, we compare these transfer times of both types of self-interactions to the linear e-folding growth timescales.
-Potential-type self-interactions lead to a slowing direct cascade suggesting that the turbulent process is inefficiently triggered by off-resonance energy transfer; that is, in a system with discrete linear frequencies, such as the one considered here, the resonance condition $\omega_{\bar{m}}+\omega_{m''}=\omega_m+\omega_{m'}$ is violated leading to a slow-down of turbulent cascades (see e.g., Refs.~\cite{zakharov2012kolmogorov,nazarenko}).
+These timescales are independent of the initial amplitude $A_{11}$ and practically insensitive to the ratio $A_{22}/A_{11}$.
+In the top panel of Fig.~\ref{fig:nl_timescales}, we compare these transfer times of both types of self-interactions to the linear e-folding growth timescales~\footnote{We restrict $\tau_\ell^{\rm pNL}$ (as defined in the caption of Fig.~\ref{fig:nl_timescales}) to modes with $\ell\leq 5$, since after the second unstable phase (around $t/\tau^{\rm EI}_{m=1}\sim 55$ in Fig.~\ref{fig:mode_saturation}), it is less clear if only immediately neighboring modes are relevant for energy transfer.}.
+Potential-type self-interactions lead to a slowing direct cascade~\footnote{This suggests that the turbulent process is inefficiently triggered by off-resonance energy transfer.
+In a system with discrete linear frequencies, such as the one considered here, the resonance condition $\omega_{\bar{m}}+\omega_{m''}=\omega_m+\omega_{m'}$ is violated leading to a slow-down of turbulent cascades (see e.g., Refs.~\cite{zakharov2012kolmogorov,nazarenko}).}.
 The derivative self-interactions, on the other hand, induce an efficient energy transfer with roughly constant nonlinear transfer time.
-Due to the nonlinearity, the timescales of the turbulent process are inherently amplitude-dependent.
+This may be explained as follows: derivative self-interactions have a wavenumber dependence, $\alpha|\partial\Psi|^2\sim \alpha k^2 |\Psi|^2$, which leads to qualitatively similar dynamics to potential-type self-interactions at larger scales, $\alpha k^2\sim \alpha M^{-2}\sim \kappa$, but different mode coupling at small scales $k^2\gg M^{-2}$; this likely explains the drastically different nonlinear energy transfer times.
+Due to the nonlinearity, the timescales of the turbulent process, $\tau_\ell^{\rm NL}$, are inherently amplitude-dependent.
 That is, during the linear phase these nonlinear timescales are far larger than the e-folding timescale.
 As the exponential growth begins to halt, these nonlinear timescales are expected to be of the order of, or shorter than, the e-folding time of the most unstable mode's energy; this is what we observe in the top panel of Fig.~\ref{fig:nl_timescales}.
-Lastly, the leading nonlinear effect prior to triggering the turbulent cascade is a perturbative shift of the unstable mode's frequency and growth rate; see the bottom panel of Fig.~\ref{fig:nl_timescales}.
-These deviations both scale as $\sim E_{11}$ in the weakly nonlinear regime, in direct analogy to e.g. the black hole superradiance instability~\cite{Baryakhtar:2017ngi,May:2024npn}.
-Interestingly, whether these leading nonlinear effects cause an enhancement or weakening of the instability depends on the sign of $\alpha$.
-The choice $\alpha<0$ leads to a finite-time blow-up of the solution around $t/\tau^{\rm EI}_{m=1}\approx 5$, hence, it is not discussed further.
-Note, in Ref.~\cite{inprep} evidence was found that weakly nonlinear gravitational effects cause an enhancement of the ergoregion instability.
+Once the turbulent cascade is triggered, it dominates the dynamics with timescales far shorter than the corresponding e-folding times of any of the $\ell=m>1$ modes.